 Thinking of Filing for Divorce?
 We Can Help

-Hiring the right family law attorney can make the divorce process easier.
+Hiring the right lawyer can make the divorce process easier.
 At DeTommaso Law Group, we have over 125 years of combined experience ready to work for you.
 We exclusively practice family law, and we’re well-equipped to provide the strategic and aggressive litigation services you need during this time.